Department of Linguistics

 Dr Haidee Kruger

-Haidee's current research interests focus on understanding translation as a type of constrained language processing, making use of corpus-linguistic methods as well as experimental methods derived from writing and reading research, including eye-tracking, keylogging and screen recording.
-She is also involved in a project to write a syntax of Afrikaans.
+Haidee's current research interests focus on language variation and change in contact settings, with an emphasis on both the psycholinguistic and social conditions of language contact.
+She has a particular interest in understanding translation as a type of bilingual language processing, making use of quantitative corpus-linguistic methods as well as experimental methods derived from writing and reading research, including eye-tracking, keylogging and screen recording.
+She is also involved in a project to write a grammar of Afrikaans, and is a participant in the international Varieties of English in the Indo-Pacific (VEIP) research project.

 Kruger, H. 2009.
 The concepts of domestication and foreignization in the translation of children's literature in the South African educational context.
 (In Inggs, J. & Meintjes, L., eds.
 Translation studies in Africa.
 London: Continuum. p.
 161-179.)